quyunniii/Active-Feature-Acquisition-with-Gumble-Sigmoid-Relaxation/README.md

 ## Reproducing Paper Results

-To reproduce the main results reported in the paper on the OAI dataset (WOMAC / KLG targets):
+To reproduce the main results reported in the paper, please see appendix in the paper for cost weights we used:

 ```bash
 # WOMAC target